 - ¾ tsp Chili Powder - or more to taste

-- Make the crema: Place all ingredients in the bowl of a food processor along with ¼ teaspoon kosher salt.
+- Make the Spicy Crema Sauce: Place all ingredients in the bowl of a food processor along with ¼ teaspoon kosher salt.
 Process until smooth.
 If a thinner crema is desired, stream in half and half, one tablespoon at a time, until desired consistency is reached.
 Taste and adjust for seasoning.
 Set aside in the refrigerator until ready to use.
 (Store any leftover sauce in a covered container in the refrigerator for up to 3 days)

 - White Fish: I typically use Cod in these taco bowls; however, you can use any type of fresh, mild white fish you prefer.
 Halibut, mahi mahi and haddock are delicious options!